Determine the authorization your app needs to access location data.

 Use location notification triggers to launch.
 If your app can rely on your user’s interaction, set up a

 UNLocationto notify users when they enter a relevant region.
-When users click through the notification the system launches the app, making it eligible to receive the location event.
-This method requires only When In Use authorization, and lets users to decide at a relevant moment whether to share their location with your app.
+When users click through the notification, the system launches the app, making it eligible to receive the location event.
+This method lets users decide at a relevant moment whether to share their location with your app.

 Location services are available to apps with